JimiIT92/BetterCopperAge/README.md

 If they are pressed while oxidizing, waxing or scraping, their press state will be reset.

+Plus, if a Copper Golem stops on them, there's a chance that they'll press the button!

 ### MEDIUM WEIGHTED PRESSURE PLATES

 Crafted with 2 copper ingots, these new Weighted Pressure Plates acts as a middle ground between the Light and the